21. ON CHRISTIANITY

 At the time of Bacon's entry to the Franciscan Order, the influential preacher Bonaventure (1221-1274) became Minister General in 1257.
 This theologian was made a Cardinal in 1273.
 In 1260, Bonaventure was commissioned by prominent Franciscan colleagues to write a biography of Francis, incorporating and supplementing existing legends, primarily the version of Thomas Celano.
 The result was Legenda major, approved in 1266 by the General Chapter at Narbonne.
 This elite Franciscan body ordered that all previous versions of the legend should be destroyed.
 Critics have viewed this development in terms of propaganda for conformity.
 Bonaventura himself says that his Legenda is not concerned with chronology.
 In that work, Francis is viewed, through the filtering theology of Bonaventure, as an imitator of Christ and the model for the Order.
 The strong miracle content includes the stigmata phenomenon.
 A modern assessment of the Legenda is: "Chronology and strictly historical concerns, in typical hagiographic fashion, remain vague throughout the work."

+Many people suffered hideously from the extremist anti-heretic psychology encouraged by the Pope as an eccclesiastical support act.
 In 1233, Pope Gregory IX instructed the Dominican Inquisition to oppose the Cathar heresy.
 The origins of Catharism are still uncertain; there has been strong debate about the context.
 A form of Christian heterodoxy is under discussion.
 Cathars believed in reincarnation.
 This movement attracted many women, who had the prospect of becoming Cathar leaders, unlike the constricting situation imposed by the Catholic church.
 The Catholic clergy in Southern France gained a reputation for degenerate lifestyle.
 A large number of people died in Languedoc as a consequence of the protracted Albigensian Crusade, launched in 1209 by Pope Innocent III with the objective of eliminating Cathars.

 A Papal decree adroitly permitted the confiscation of territories belonging to Cathars and their upper class patrons.
 The mercenary Crusaders started with Beziers, where they massacred almost the entire population: men, women, and children.
 The presumed holiness of Crusaders amounted to brutality and greed.
 The war between noblemen dragged on for many years.
 See Mark Gregory Pegg, A Most Holy War: The Albigensian Crusade and the Battle for Christendom (Oxford University Press, 2008), referring to a genocidal war which led to the Inquisition; this was the first war in which Christians were promised salvation by killing other Christians.
 Higher estimates of the total death toll vary from half a million to one million.

 Some commentators affirm that Cathar beliefs are only partly known.
-Many Cathar works were apparently destroyed by the Inquisition, which is the major source of information in extant registers of trials.
+Many Cathar works were apparently destroyed by the Inquisition, the major source of information in extant registers of trials.
 These registers are disputed in terms of accuracy.
 See Mark Gregory Pegg, The Corruption of Angels: The Great Inquisition of 1245-1246 (Princeton University Press, 2001), covering events at Toulouse in which Dominican Inquisitors interrogated more than 5,000 people.
 Pegg clearly views the registers with distrust, implying that many indictments of Cathars were imaginary.
 See also John H. Arnold and Peter Biller, ed. and trans., Heresy and Inquisition in France, 1200-1300 (Manchester University Press, 2016).
 For extensive Toulouse Inquisition registers dating to 1273-1282, see Peter Biller, C. Bruschi, S. Sneddon, eds., Inquisitors and Heretics in Thirteenth Century Languedoc (Leiden: Brill, 2010).
 See also Robert I. Moore, The War on Heresy (2012), for a critical view querying the extent to which Catharism existed as an organised religion, and expressing scepticism of Inquisition portrayals.
 See also the review of Moore by Peter Biller, along with the author's response.
 See also R. I. Moore, Cathars in Question.

 In 1252, Pope Innocent IV authorised the Dominican use of torture to elicit confessions from heretics.
 This activity was welcomed by some Franciscans.
 By the mid-thirteenth century, Franciscan friars were acting as Inquisitors in Provence and Italy.
 In Christian Europe, judicial torture was derived from the Roman model, in which not only the accused, but also witnesses were tortured, especially those of low social status like slaves.
 "The inquisitiorial procedure, which allowed secret accusations by unnamed witnesses, and allowed no right of appeal, showed scant concern to protect innocent people who had been falsely accused" (Lawrence, The Friars, p.
 192).